A Correspondence between Billiards and Geodesics: Geodesics approximating billiards

 \subsection{Billiard tables, billiard trajectories and quasigeodesics}

-The goal of this section is to prove that billiard trajectories are related to quasigeodesic curves introduced in Section 2.2.
-In what follows, we assume that $\g$ is a complete smooth Riemannian metric on $\R^n$.
+The goal of this section is to introduce the notion of billiard tables and billiard trajectories, and to explore their dynamics and geometrical properties.
+In what follows, we assume that $g$ is a complete smooth Riemannian metric on $\R^n$.
 We start by recalling several basic definitions.

 \begin{definition}